lsst-dm/dm_dev_guide/processes/presenting-at-conferences.rst

 If multiple team members attended the same meeting, you can either collate your post beforehand, or post multiple replies within the same topic thread.

 Tag your topic with ‘`conference-report <http://community.lsst.org/tags/conference-report>`_\ ’ so it's easy to find later.

+Also add a link to your meeting report to https://confluence.lsstcorp.org/display/DM/DM+Meetings.

 .. note::